davidmoten/xsd-forms/README.md

 #### Generate using maven plugin

-The project includes a [demonstration](https://github.com/davidmoten/xsd-forms/tree/master/xsd-forms-maven-plugin-demo) using *xsd-forms-maven-plugin*.
+Here is a [demonstration](https://github.com/davidmoten/xsd-forms/tree/master/xsd-forms-maven-plugin-demo) using *xsd-forms-maven-plugin*.

 ###What do I need to do after I have designed a schema?